UniMath/agda-unimath/src/commutative-algebra/formal-power-series-commutative-semirings.lagda.md

       commutative-mul-formal-power-series-Commutative-Semiring)
 ```

-### The constant formal power series is a ring homomorphism
+### The constant formal power series operation is a ring homomorphism

 ```agda
 module _